Yoav666s/dnd-wiki/collections/_monsters/basic-rules/tribal-warrior.md

 traits: |
   **Pack Tactics.** The warrior has advantage on an attack roll against a creature if at least one of the warrior's allies is within 5 ft. of the creature and the ally isn't incapacitated.
 actions: |
   **Spear.** Melee or Ranged Weapon Attack: +3 to hit, reach 5 ft. or range 20/60 ft., one target.
 Hit: 4 (1d6 + 1) piercing damage, or 5 (1d8 + 1) piercing damage if used with two hands to make a melee attack.
+reactions: ""
 excerpt: "Medium Humanoid, Any Alignment"
 source: "Basic Rules"
 ---